scotato/goldilocks.design/src/content/projects/mecha/index.md

   - figma
 ---

-## Tools Talks
+## Tech Talks
-Mecha is a web app for finding and watching great software toolsnical talks.
+Mecha is a web app for finding and watching great software technical talks.
 Built with [Ben](https://twitter.com/btbright).